butter-network/butter/docs/pres/pres.md

 - Demo

 Note:
-In the demo, run through building an echo/chat dapp and then demo the fancy wiki dapp
+- In the demo, run through
+  - How a developer might use Butter to build a dapp
+  - Demo of a wiki dapp built with Butter

 ---
 <!-- .slide: style="text-align: left;" -->